D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

 First, what is the GOT (Global Offset Table) table?
 This is the list of function pointers into libc for dynamically linked binaries, and it's located in a neighboring memory page to the .bss section.
 Since ASLR exists, dynamically linked binaries cannot hardcode the addresses of needed functions in libc, as these addresses change upon every execution.
 The global offset table is where libc updates where the needed functions are within libc during runtime, which solves the ASLR issue.
 Binaries can be compiled to have partial relro or full relro applied to the global offset table: partial relro means that the global offset table's location has changed relative to the .bss section but the table of function pointers is still writable, while full relro means that the global offset table of function pointers is read only.

 Initially, when I ran checksec on this program on my kali machine, its output told me that partial relro, not full relro was enabled.
-So, I first thought exploitation was easy: poison several tcaches to allocate memory in the .bss section where all the song structs are stored, and change the `song->authorptr` to the GOT entry of `atoi()`, and list the playlist to get the libc address of `atoi()`.
+So, I first thought exploitation was easy: poison several tcaches to allocate memory in the .bss section where all the song structs are stored, and change the `song->albumptr` to the GOT entry of `atoi()`, and list the playlist to get the libc address of `atoi()`.
 I can then use the second poisoned tcache to allocate memory right over the global offset table entry of `atoi()`, and then edit the global offset table entry of `atoi()` to point to `system()` instead.
 At that time I moved into my Ubuntu 18.04 docker container, and running checksec indicated that the binary did have full relro enabled, so I cannot write to the GOT.
 Since I couldn't write to the GOT, I had already used up my ability to choose where I could place my next allocation from the libc leak, as I don't have the knowledge of where anything in libc is located when I poisoned the tcache. (otherwise I'd choose to poison the tcache with the address of `__free_hook()` instead).
 I can still leak the libc addresses from it though, which ended up being part of my final solution.

 ### Dead end 2: Get a libc leak from the unsorted bin